doctor-g/preproduction_Sp24/course_plan.md

 ### Completion

-Your final deliverables of the semester include the game design macro, the schedule, the oral pitch, and the vertical slice.
+Your final deliverables of the semester include the game design macro, the schedule, the vertical slice, and the pitch presentation to the Games Advisory Board.
 The specification for satisfactory completion of each of these will be provided closer to their deadline.

 ### Final Exam